TwoCanPlugIn/TwoCanPlugIn/README.md

 Eg. For Mac OSX, double click on the resulting package

+For versions 1.9 and later you may also use the OpenCPN 5.2 Plugin Manager by either using the "Import Plugin" feature or by adding the TwoCan plugin metadata to the OpenCPN ocpn-plugins.xml file to alter the master catalog.

 Problems
 --------
 If building using gcc, note that are many -Wwrite-strings, -Wunused-but-set-variable and -Wunused-variable warnings, that I'll get around to fixing one day, but at present can be safely ignored.

 In some rare cases, changing the TwoCan preferences midstream causes OpenCPN to crash.
 If the settings can't be updated from the prefernces dialog, the workaround is to manually edit the OpenCPN configuration file.
 Under the section [PlugIns/TwoCan], set the value as appropriate.
 To reset the plugin with no adapterm set Adapter=None.
-Clearly I've left something dangling and the plugin barfs when changing settings mid-stream.

 In the Linux version, for some bizarre reason known only unto the wxWidget's gods, the network dataview doesn't size correctly.